isomerpages/mas-moneysense/_emergency-funds/Managing Your Money.md

 <p>Here are a few tips to get you started on preparing a budget:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Work out your total monthly income.
-Include income you can count on (basic
+Include income you can count on (e.g.
-salary, rental income).
+basic salary, rental income).
 Do not include any money you are not sure you will earn (e.g. bonuses and commissions).</p>
 </li>
 <li>
 <p>Set aside a fixed amount of savings every month.
 Save first: Aim to save